 Opt for well-drained and moist soil, regular watering, and misting of the plant to maintain the right amount of humidity, providing the plant with a comfortable environment with a temperature range of between 60-85 degrees Fahrenheit (15-30 degrees Celsius).

-To help speed up the process of recovering their leaves, provide them with ample care by watering them properly, protect them from aridity and harsh sunlight, and make sure that they are not exposed to severely cold surroundings.
+To help speed up the process of recovering their leaves, provide them with ample care by watering them properly, protect them from aridity and harsh sunlight, and making sure that they are not exposed to severely cold surroundings.

 What to do if Croton Leaves are Drooping?